sinteur/Rocket.Chat.Monitoring/README.md

 You are likely only to need a subset of the panels on the dashboards and can customize it to your needs.
 You are encouraged to study the [grafana dashboard design documentation](https://grafana.com/docs/grafana/latest/features/dashboard/dashboards/) and customize or create your own.
 Please consider contributing any useful dashboards that you create back to this project.

+#### 5.   (optional) Setup system level monitoring with node exporter and grafana

+One frequently requested addition to Rocket.Chat's application level monitoring is the ability to monitor the system that is hosting the server itself.
+Namely to visualize the underlying CPU usage, memory consumption, disk usage, network traffic and so on.

+This obviously will require operating system level access to extract the metrics.
+And the data collected is pertained to the  entire physical-machine/vm/vps that may be running many Rocket.Chat containers/instances, prometheus and grafana, and other services/tasks.

+Thankfully, prometheus has created an open source [node exporter](https://github.com/prometheus/node_exporter) that will directly access the linux system (via mechanisms such as [procfs](https://www.kernel.org/doc/Documentation/filesystems/proc.txt) ) and convert the information in realtime to prometheus compatible metrics.
+These system metrics can then be visualized on grafana dashboards.